bairesearch/EISANIpt/README.md

 ### Description

-Excitatory/Inhibitory summation activated neuronal input (EISANI) and Excitatory/Inhibitory neuron artificial neural network (EIANN) for PyTorch - experimental
+Excitatory Inhibitory Sequentially/Summation Activated Neuronal Input (EISANI) and Excitatory Inhibitory neuron Artificial Neural Network (EIANN) for PyTorch - experimental

 #### EISANI Algorithm

-The EISANI algorithm differs from the original SANI (sequentially activated neuronal input) specification in two ways.
-The EISANI algorithm is equivalent to the original SANI specification otherwise (dynamic network generation etc);
+The EISANI algorithm differs from the original SANI (sequentially activated neuronal input) specification in two ways, but is equivalent otherwise (dynamic network generation etc);

 1. tabular/image datasets use summation activated neuronal input.
 A sequentially activated neuronal input requirement is not enforced, as this was designed for sequential data such as NLP (text).
 2. both excitatory and inhibitory input are used (either !useEIneurons:excitatory/inihibitory synapses or useEIneurons:excitatory/inhibitory neurons).